Best Steps To Grow Mushrooms In Containers

 Your mushrooms will have the most room to develop in a shallow pan with a broad surface area.
 Utilizing a sterile tool, combine the spawn with the substrate.

 Put the baking pan on a heating pad that preheats to 70°F (21°C).
-For promoting growth, this temperature is perfect.
+This temperature is perfect for promoting growth.
 Another option is to just put the pan somewhere warm in your house.

 Use Alternative Growing Methods

-Most popular mushroom kinds, like the white button, crimini, portobello, lion's mane, shiitake, and oyster mushrooms, may be grown using kits, which typically cost between $20 and $30.
+Most popular mushroom kinds, like the white button, crimini, portobello, lion's mane, shiitake, and oyster mushrooms, may be grown using kits, typically costing between $20 and $30.